My morning's experiment...playing with paper and pink thread.

 I have, for some time now, thought a swatch card a very useful little device; tiny pieces of fabric all lined up in a row for your viewing and choosing pleasure.

-So, when I set out to create swatch cards for MAKE.GOOD studio I asked myself the following questions:
+So, when I set out to create swatch cards for MAKE.GOOD studio I asked myself the following questions:1.
+What is the convention for organizing fabric swatches?

 2. How would I organize fabric swatches?